-It’s a nightmare scenario, but if your hospital experiences a total power outage, you still need to provide patient care.
+It’s a nightmare scenario, but if your hospital experiences a total power outage, you still need to care for patients.
 You might be able to navigate the darkened rooms with a flashlight and emergency lighting, but how will you oxygenate that ventilated patient?
-How will you suction him?
+How will you suction them?

 A 2012 ProPublica story, “Why Do Hospital Generators Keep Failing?”, cited six instances in recent years where hospital emergency power systems have failed, and not always due to natural disasters like hurricanes.
 In 2022, Santa Clara Valley Medical Center in San Jose had no power for about four hours when backup generators failed to work because of extreme heat.

-Clearly these issues need to be addressed at a high administrative level.
-But what can nurses on the floor do to keep a power loss from crippling patient care?
-Consider these steps to make sure your unit can perform during an electrical outage.
+What can nurses on the floor do to keep a power loss from crippling patient care?
+Take these steps to make sure your unit can perform during an electrical outage.

 Stock an Adequate Local Inventory of Manual or Battery-Operated Devices

 If the lights go out, you won’t have time to send techs running to central supply for batteries.
-Be sure to stock enough items within your department’s supply closets to keep things running while the power is down.
+Be sure to stock enough of the items within your department’s supply closets to keep things running while the power is down.

 - Maintain at least one bag valve mask per patient in critical care areas.
 If the power goes out, your ventilators will fail.
 The only way to oxygenate your patients will be by squeezing the bag.

 - Invest in portable suction devices that employ battery backup or run on alkaline batteries - and be sure to stock at least one per intubated patient.
-At the moment electricity goes out, backup battery-equipped devices revert to battery power and often run for hours, while alkaline battery-powered devices will continue to function for as long as their batteries are fresh - sometimes, up to 9 hours.
+At the moment electricity goes out, backup battery-equipped devices revert to battery power and often run for hours, while alkaline battery-powered devices will continue to function for as long as their batteries are fresh–up to nine hours.
 At that point, if the power is still offline, fresh off-the-shelf alkaline batteries can be swapped in for continued run time.

 - Stock plenty of batteries.
 Inventory the types of batteries your devices need and maintain an adequate supply.
 This includes any extra rechargeable batteries, as well as alkaline batteries in standard sizes.